Gogoro/cc-marketplace/plugins/claude-simple-notifications/README.md

 ## How It Works

+This plugin uses three Claude Code hooks to provide comprehensive notifications:

+### PreToolUse Hook
+Triggers **before** Claude shows the permission UI when it needs to use a tool.
+It:
+- Fires immediately when any tool requires permission
+- Extracts the tool name from the request
+- Sends a **critical urgency** desktop notification
+- Plays an alert sound (incoming call)
+- Speaks the window name and permission requirement
+- Returns `ask` to allow normal permission flow to continue

+**Why this matters:** The PreToolUse hook ensures you get notified immediately when Claude needs permission, even before the UI is shown.
+This is especially useful if you're working in another window or application.

 ### Stop Hook
 Triggers when Claude finishes responding to your request.
 It:
 - Analyzes the JSON input to detect what tools were used
-- Generates a 5-word summary (e.g., "Edited files successfully completed")
+- Generates a context-aware summary (e.g., "Edited files successfully completed")
 - Shows a desktop notification
 - Plays a completion sound
 - Speaks the window name and task summary

 ### Notification Hook
-Triggers when Claude is waiting for your input.
+Triggers when Claude is waiting for your input (after 60+ seconds idle).
 It:
+- Reads the notification input to detect if it's a permission request or idle waiting
 - Detects if you're in a tmux session and which window
-- Shows a desktop notification with "Awaiting your input"
+- Shows a desktop notification
 - Plays an incoming call sound (different from completion)
 - Speaks the window name and waiting message